 Let me make it easy for you with a simple example, imagine a customer service representative whose KRA is to improve service quality.
 To measure this, their KPI could be something along the lines of “reducing response time by 12%”.
 This method gives them clarity about what needs to be done and what their performance will be evaluated on.

-This is about numbers, but a Balanced Scorecard goes beyond numbers like response time, grievance-solving ratio, etc. It factors in qualitative things like customer satisfaction.
 So all in all, when you combine these approaches, you get a qualitative and quantitative metric for evaluation.
 It’s like evaluating a contestant on Masterchef not just by how quickly they cook but also by how delicious the dish is, both speed and quality matter.

 Image source: ZingHR KRA KPI